 During the conduct of clinical trials, patients report changes in their health, including illnesses, injuries and discomforts, to their study doctor.
 Often, it is not possible to determine whether or not the product candidate being studied caused these conditions.
 It is possible that as we test our product candidates in larger, longer and more extensive clinical programs with different dosing regimens and in combination with other immunotherapies, or as use of these product candidates becomes more widespread if they receive regulatory approval, illnesses, injuries, discomforts and other adverse events that were observed in earlier trials, as well as conditions that did not occur or went undetected in previous trials, will be reported by subjects.
 For example, possibly drug-related or drug-related serious adverse events have been observed during our Phase 1/1b clinical trial and our amended Phase 1b/2 clinical trial in patients receiving combination therapy with ciforadenant and Tecentriq include hemolytic anemia, encephalitis, hepatitis, pneumonitis, mucositis, myocarditis and dermatitis.
 Other toxicities observed during our Phase 1/1b clinical trial and our amended Phase 1b/2 clinical trial were mild and are commonly seen in patients with advanced cancers, such as nausea, vomiting, fatigue, rash, diarrhea, fever, abdominal pain, cough, constipation and decreased appetite.
-Other immune-oncology drugs also have been found occasionally to induce immune related toxicities such as colitis, hepatitis, pneumonitis, myocarditis and various endocrine diseases.
+Other immune-oncology drugs also have been found occasionally to induce immune related toxicities such as colitis, hepatitis, pneumonitis, meningitis, myocarditis and various endocrine diseases.
 Such side effects could also be exacerbated when ciforadenant is administered in combination with Tecentriq which is provided for in a portion of our Phase 1/1b clinical trial and amended Phase 1b/2 clinical trial as well as in Genentech's Phase 1b/2 clinical trial under our collaboration agreement, or when ciforadenant is administered in higher doses, which we added as part of a protocol amendment.

-In March 2018, we began enrolling patients in our Phase 1/1b trial evaluating CPI-006.
-We have completed the dose escalation stage where patients receive CPI-006 alone and in combination with ciforadenant and we recently selected the recommended dose of 18 mg/kg and initiated the disease expansion phase in both the monotherapy and the combination arm with ciforadenant of our CPI-006 clinical trial.
+In March 2018, we began enrolling patients in our Phase 1/1b clinical trial evaluating mupadolimab.
+We have completed the dose escalation stage where patients receive mupadolimab alone and in combination with ciforadenant and we selected the recommended dose of 18 mg/kg and initiated the disease expansion phase in both the monotherapy and the combination arm with ciforadenant of our mupadolimab clinical trial.
 We are also enrolling patients in the dose escalation phase in the pembrolizumab combination arm of the trial.
-We expect that successive cohorts of enrolled patients will receive increasing doses of CPI-006 in combination with pembrolizumab or in combination with ciforadenant and pembrolizumab.
-To date, although only a limited number of patients have been enrolled and the follow-up period has been short.
-No dose-limiting toxicities have been observed at doses up to and including 18 mg/kg.
+To date, approximately 100 patients have been enrolled.
+No dose-limiting toxicities had been observed at doses up to and including 18 mg/kg.
+In July 2020, we began enrolling COVID-19 patients in a Phase 1 clinical trial, and in February 2021, a Phase 3 clinical trial of mupadolimab.
+As of July 15, 2021, no serious adverse events have been observed, however, the follow-up period has necessarily been short.
+COVID-19 is a poorly understood disease with multiple organ dysfunction and potential adverse effects of mupadolimab in these patients may be difficult to predict.

-In March 2019, we initiated a multi-center Phase 1/1b clinical trial evaluating CPI-818 in patients with various malignant T-cell lymphomas.
-To date, a limited number of patients have been enrolled and, although no serious adverse events have been observed, the follow-up period has necessarily been short.
+In March 2019, we initiated a multi-center Phase 1/1b clinical trial evaluating CPI-818 in patients with various malignant T-cell lymphomas and have completed enrollment in the dose escalation portion of the trial.
+As of July 15, 2021, a limited number of patients have been enrolled and, although no serious adverse events have been observed, the follow-up period has necessarily been short.